vivek-mule/ml_project/README.md

 A concise implementation of our benchmark study on deepfake image detection.

-This repository contains Jupyter notebooks for training, evaluating, and inferring six models under uniform settings, with explainability via Integrated Gradients.
+This repository contains Jupyter notebooks for training, evaluating, and inferring 8 models, with explainability via Integrated Gradients.

 ---